morgankenyon/DeepCreek/content/posts/what-to-do-with-weakness.md

 But that isn't necessarily what he promises us.
 And thankfully, this isn't a test where we have to understand how it all works or give all the right answers.

-We are sheep, trying to follow the shepard.
+We are sheep, trying to follow the shepherd.
 And even if we can't hear his voice, that doesn't mean he's not searching for us.